Albacore/albacore.github.com/_posts/2014-02-12-LegacyReleaseCandidates.md

  * replaced the `trusted_connection` & `batch_abort` properties with exactly named methods
  * set `trusted_connection` & `batch_abort` off by default, the user must explicitly require them
+ * removed the automatic resolution of an installed sqlcmd command, you must provide it yourself or put it on the `PATH`

 ### vssget